LethaboMashia/EASIstocks/README.md

-# EASIstocks
+ EASIstocks
+by Bohlale Automated Services

-EASIstocks is a modern stock and sales management system built to help small businesses track inventory, manage sales, and gain real-time business insights through a clean and responsive dashboard.
+EASIstocks is a cloud-ready stock and sales management system designed for small to medium-sized businesses to efficiently manage inventory, track sales, and monitor business performance in real time.